btcdre13/Test-Challenge/README.md

 ### testChallenge

+# Prerequisites
+Node.js version >= 18.18.0

 # Environment configuration
 npm install

 # Deployment
-in order to deploy this contract please create a .env file and provide the necessary datapoints, make sure to import dotenv in the hardhat.config file
+in order to deploy this contract please create a .env file and provide the necessary datapoints

 run the following command

+npx hardhat run scripts/deploy.js --network goerli

+to deploy on any other blockchains simply change the name of the network in the hardhat.config file and paste the rpc url in the env file then run

 npx hardhat run scripts/deploy.js --network <desired network>